Mitchell (automobile)

 Mitchell was a major brass-era automobile marque in Racine, Wisconsin, from 1903 to 1923.

 History

-Wisconsin Wheel Works was established in the 1890s by the wagon maker Mitchell & Lewis Company, Ltd. to manufacture bicycles and developed a motorcycle in 1900.
-The company began manufacturing automobiles in 1903 as the Mitchell Motor Car Company.
+As early as 1883, Mitchell, Lewis & Company were manufacturing two-wheel and four-wheel wagons in Racine, Wisconsin.
+Wisconsin Wheel Works was established in the 1890s by the wagon maker Mitchell & Lewis Company, Ltd., to manufacture bicycles and the company developed a motorcycle in 1900.
+The firm began manufacturing automobiles in 1903 as the Mitchell Motor Car Company.